Employment credit checks: 7 things you need to know about pre-employment credit checks

 7. How can I improve my pre-employment credit check?

 Because a UK pre-employment credit check is based on your credit report, the best way to improve what a potential employer sees when they do a search is to make sure it’s as healthy as possible.
 You can check out what our Loqbox experts say about improving your credit score here, but a good place to start is to look at your credit score.
-This is something you can do right now for free and without causing harm by using these services:

 If you want to quickly improve your credit score with the UK’s three main credit reference agencies (Experian, Equifax and TransUnion), get started with a Loqbox membership.